rebeccaryang/js-interview-questions/resources.md

 - What is the most difficult technical challenge you faced?
 - Architecture diagram of my projects
 - Projects - why did you choose XYZ framework/database/etc?
+- DOM manipulation, with or without jQuery

+(Don't forget that toy problems are the **most** important thing to work on, though!)

 ## Other tips